-B2B Content Marketing Strategy & Trends
+Why B2B Content Marketing is important

 Do you know the difference between marketing with brand-as-content and content-as-brand?

-Labels may be somewhat irrelevant when they’re used interchangeably, and content strategies often fall somewhere along a spectrum from one extreme to the other.
+Labels may be somewhat irrelevant when they’re used interchangeably, and content marketing strategies often fall somewhere along a spectrum from one extreme to the other.
 However, knowing the difference will define your approach, which will impact your results.

 With the content-as-brand model, the content is often separate from the brand itself.
 It’s more of a supplemental, value-added kind of content that’s meant to improve the lives of your audience or enhance the use of your product in some peripheral way.
 Examples include industry blogs that post how-to articles or the Johnson’s Baby Center blog that gives advice to parents.